EEN421/EEN421.github.io/_posts/🌐-Identify-Your-Exposed-Internet-Facing-Devices-Before-They-Identify-You.md

   …**absolutely do not care** about that boolean flag

 So today, we’re leveling up.
-We’re diving into a **multi-signal, evidence-driven** KQL detection that actually answers the question: **“Which of my machines is exposed to the public Internet?”** And we’re answering it using telemetry—not hope.
+We’re diving into a **multi-signal, evidence-driven** KQL detection like an **attack surface samurai** and cut straight to the point: **“Which of my machines is exposed to the public Internet?”** And we’re answering it using telemetry—not hope.

 <br/> <br/>